Loopring/protocols/packages/loopring_v3/DESIGN.md

 ## Withdrawal mode

-The operator may stop submitting new blocks and proving already committed blocks at any time.
+The operator may stop submitting new blocks and proofs at any time.
 If that happens we need to ensure users can still withdraw their funds.

 An exchange can go in withdrawal mode when any of the conditions below are true:
 - An on-chain request (either deposit or withdrawal) is open for longer than `MAX_AGE_REQUEST_UNTIL_WITHDRAW_MODE`